 Believe it or not, human beings have been making sex toys since the Stone Age.
 Dildos, Ben Wa balls, and various other devices to aid in sexual pleasure have a surprisingly long (and quite interesting) history.
 However, out of all of the different sex toys that have ever been created, one in particular stands out for having a most unique and "hysterical" backstory: the vibrator.
 In this post, I will not only share the origin of motorized sex toys, but I will also take you on a tour of some of the latest “pocket rockets."

 In the modern world, vibrators are a sex and masturbation aide utilized by both men and women alike.
-However, the world’s first vibrator was actually designed as a therapeutic device for doctors to use on their female patients who were diagnosed with hysteria, a medical condition that has long since been debunked.
+However, were originally popularized as a therapeutic device for doctors to use on female patients who were diagnosed with hysteria, a medical condition that has long since been debunked.
 At one point in time, hysteria was among the most common medical disorders diagnosed in women and included a wide range of symptoms from nervousness and insomnia, to loss of appetite for sex with one's husband, to a “tendency to cause trouble for others” .
 Looking back on it, the symptoms were actually so broad and so general that almost any woman with any medical complaint could be diagnosed as hysterical.
 Although hysteria was originally thought to be the result of a woman’s uterus “wandering” throughout her body and causing problems, later physicians viewed the disorder as a consequence of inadequate or insufficient sex.

 For centuries, the primary treatment for hysteria was a “pelvic massage” that culminated in “hysterical paroxysm” (i.e., orgasm) .
 Massages of this nature were usually performed by doctors, who made a hefty profit practicing this “therapy,” given that hysteria was so prevalent and, of course, required multiple treatments.
 In reality, all these doctors were actually doing was giving women the orgasms that their husbands didn’t (or couldn't) and taking the husbands’ money for the privilege of doing so!